davvid322/analyze_jpegs/README.md

 # analyze_jpegs
-These programs analyze jpeg files in a folder and all subfolders in order to detect any which do not have captions and/or keywords in their metadata
+These programs analyze jpeg files in a folder and all subfolders in order to detect any which do not have captions and/or keywords in their metadata.
 ### Usage Notes
 - There are two versions of the program.
 One accesses a local folder / directory, and the other accesses a network folder connected via a Samba share.